Burmese or Indian Python

 Often cited as having a docile nature, Burmese pythons are popular in the pet trade.
 However, they are currently listed as a conditional species in Florida and can no longer be acquired as pets in the state.
-They are also federally listed by the U.S. Fish and Wildlife Service as an Injurious Species under the Lacey Act which prevents the importation of pythons into the United States and also prohibits the snakes from being transported across state lines.
+They are also federally listed by the U.S. Fish and Wildlife Service as an Injurious Species under the Lacey Act which prevents the importation of pythons into the United States.

 India, lower China, the Malay Peninsula, and some islands of the East Indies

 A population of Burmese pythons is established in south Florida, mainly within the Florida Everglades.
 Individuals have been found near Naples, suggesting that the population may be moving northwest.
 Python observations outside of south Florida are escaped or released pets.

 Burmese pythons have been reported from the saline glades and mangroves at the south end of Everglades National Park since the 1980s.
 The actual mechanism of introduction is not known, however it is likely that Burmese pythons escaped from a breeding facility that was destroyed during Hurricane Andrew.
 It is also likely that pet pythons have been released in and around the Everglades.